cube-network/docs/contents/dev/contract.md

 ![avatar](../images/remix4.jpg)

-And then by `MetaMask` the contract deployemnt transaction can be broadcast to the cube chain.
+And then by `MetaMask` the contract deployment transaction can be broadcasted to the Cube chain.

 ## Truffle